fjames86/fsocket/README.md

 # 5. Implementations and operatings systems
 Because we are calling directly into the host API using CFFI, the implementation portability issues are handled by CFFI.
 I intend to support Windows, Linux, FreeBSD and maybe OSX.
+Currently the following have been tested.
+A small amount of work will be required to support other systems (e.g. checking structs have the same layout, adjusting constants etc.).

 * Tested: SBCL x86-64 1.2.11 Windows
 * Tested: SBCL x86-64 1.2.9 FreeBSD-10.2